clouds1729/Chess_x360/Online/README.md

 ---

-We hope this example inspires you to leverage Google Drive for your own multiplayer game projects.
+Hopefully this example inspires you to leverage Google Drive for your own multiplayer game projects.
 Enjoy playing Drive Chess and happy coding!

 ---